awsdocs/amazon-route53-docs/doc_source/domain-privacy-protection.md

 When you want to enable or disable privacy protection for a domain that you registered using Route 53, perform the following procedure\.

-**To enable or disable privacy protection for contact information for domain**
+**To enable or disable privacy protection for contact information for a domain**

 1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.